filoxo/inquirer-multi-choice/README.md

 ## Usage

-After registering the prompt, set any question to have `type: "mutli-choice"` to make use of this prompt.
+After registering the prompt, set any question to have `type: "multi-choice"` to make use of this prompt.

 The result will be an array, containing the value for each row.